AI Operating Leverage

 AI activity becomes visible

-AI becomes easier to control
+AI use becomes easier to govern

-Leadership gets a leverage view
+Leadership gains a measurable leverage view

 Who this is for